WSU-kduncan/cs2900-Natrix1998/Project3/README.md

     * As for how to use a bind mount, you can use it almost the exact same way you would use a volume. `$ docker run -dit -v "$(pwd)"/target:/app IMAGE:TAG`
     * Instead of `"$(pwd)"` you can specify the path to the file or directory.
 The previous command will bind the "/target" directory into the container at "/app".

 Conclusion: Use volumes, don't ever touch bind mounts.
 I read somewhere that bind mounts have better performance but it honestly does not seem worth it, regardless of the performance boost.
+Bind mounts also have more risks for "easy" vulnerabilities.
 ## Podman
 1. Volumes: Podman also has options for both volumes and bind mounts, but there are some slight differences in naming conventions.
 Everything else is the exact same as docker from what I can tell.
 2. Bind Mounts: Podman Bind Mounts work the exact same as Docker Bind mounts (I think).
-The syntax is extremely weird for their `-v` option. "-v[=[[SOURCE-VOLUME|HOST-DIR:]CONTAINER-DIR[:OPTIONS]]]".
+Although the syntax is extremely weird for their `-v` option. "-v[=[[SOURCE-VOLUME|HOST-DIR:]CONTAINER-DIR[:OPTIONS]]]".
     * As they so helpfully document, "Create a bind mount.
 If you specify /HOST-DIR:/CONTAINER-DIR, Podman bind mounts host-dir in the host to CONTAINER-DIR in the Podman container.
 Similarly, SOURCE-VOLUME:/CONTAINER-DIR will mount the volume in the host to the container.
 If no such named volume exists, Podman will create one.
 (Note when using the remote client, the volumes will be mounted from the remote server, not necessarily the client machine.)"
 # Investigate Building Images for the Container Engine
 ## Docker